-The coverage described in this Certificate of Coverage is at all times administered in compliance with applicable laws and regulations, including, but not limited to, the Affordable Care Act of 2010 and the Paul Wellstone and Pete Domenici

-Mental Health Parity and Addiction Equity Act of 2008.
+The coverage described in this Certificate of Coverage is at all times administered in compliance with applicable laws and regulations, including, but not limited to, the Affordable Care Act of 2010, the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008 and the Consolidated Appropriations Act, 2021.
 If at any time any part or provision of this Certificate of Coverage is in conflict with any applicable law, regulation, or other controlling authority, the requirement of that authority prevails.